Biochaga

 HIGH-QUALITY CHAGA

-Chaga mushroom may be considered high quality and be used as a natural remedy only if it conforms to the following requirements (we do not mention chemical composition here):
+Chaga can only be considered high quality and used as a natural remedy if it meets the following requirements (we do not mention the chemical composition here)

-1. Chaga must be wildcrafted and matured on a birch tree in an extremely harsh climate with frost reaching -40 degrees Celcius.
+1. Chaga must be wild grown and ripened on a birch tree in an extremely harsh climate with frost down to -40 degrees Celsius.

-2. The birch tree should be older than 15-20 years old, and Chaga's age should be more than 5 years old.
+2. The birch tree should be more than 15-20 years old and the chaga more than 5 years old.

-3. The harvesting area should be located far from cities and industries and be free of any contaminants in the air.
+3. The harvesting area should be far away from cities and industries and free from any air pollution.

-4. Chaga should not be taken if it grows at the foot of the tree trunk.
+4. Chaga should not be collected when it is growing at the base of the tree trunk.

-5. High-quality Chaga should have a very black and cracked sclerotium (outer layer).
-The stronger is the black color in this layer, the more melanin and antioxidants it contains.
+5. High quality chaga should have a very black and cracked sclerotium (outer layer).
+The stronger the black colour in this layer, the more melanin and antioxidants it contains.

-6. Chaga should be stone-hard.
-Usually, it cannot be broken without using an ax.
+6. Chaga should be rock hard.
+It usually cannot be broken without an axe.

-7. The drying process should be performed in special ovens with temperature control sensors.
-This would guarantee that biologically active substances would remain undamaged by the heat.
+7. The drying process should be carried out in special ovens with temperature control sensors.
+This would ensure that the biologically active substances are not damaged by the heat.

-8. Chaga should be odorless, except for some slight foresty smell.
+8. Chaga should be odourless, except for a slight forest smell.

-9. Storage place: a cool, dry place with room temperature not higher than 25 degrees Celcius.
+9. Storage: a cool, dry place where the room temperature does not exceed 25 degrees Celsius.

 CHAGA MUSHROOM STRUCTURE.